vmware-tanzu/tanzu-dev-portal/content/guides/knative-serving-wi/index.md

 -->
 `kn service create sunshine –image=rainbows`

-Run the **kn create** command*, supply your application name, application image, and any configuration (environment variables, preferred ports, that sort of thing), and Knative will create for you a Knative Service**.
+Run the **kn service create** command*, supply your application name, application image, and any configuration (environment variables, preferred ports, that sort of thing), and Knative will create for you a Knative Service**.

 ![alt_text](images/image6.png "image_tooltip")